Artstarts Project – “The fascinating Story of the Chocolate Tree” – Workshop 3 – Canvas Wall Hangings

 The students mixed the paint to the desired consistancy, (fabric absorbs much more paint than paper does), and gained the opportunity for exploring and creating new colours.

-While paiting a a student accidentally spilt paint on one of the canvases, thereby causing one of the students cry because they thought their creation was ruined.
+While paiting a a student accidentally spilt paint on one of the canvases, thereby causing one of the students to cry because they thought their creation was ruined.
 It was suggested that the paint splatter was part of “interbeing” and that the splat had created something quite beautiful and unique.

 The student was invited to take a closer look as see what she could develop it into.
 She stopped crying and stood over the canvas for a while then proceeded to add more splatters, spraying the canvas with speckles of different coloured paint.
 And so the accident transformed into the galaxy.